Lady Lovely Locks: Animated series

 Lady Lovely Locks is the princess of the Kingdom of Lovely Locks.
 She and her friends are aided by the Pixietails in keeping the kingdom safe from its enemies.
 Among the hero characters of the show are Lady Lovely Locks, Maiden Fair Hair, Maiden Curly Crown, the Pixietails, Prince Strong Heart, Shining Glory, Silky Pup (a puppy), and Silky Mane (a pony).
 The main villains are Duchess Ravenwaves, Hairball and Comb Gnomes, the latter of whom tend to speak in rhyme.
 The show was cancelled after one season.

-The series was produced by the French and Japanese animators of Rainbow Brite and Jem, among other cartoons of the '80s.
-The music of the series was composed by Shuki Levy and Haim Saban and supervised by Marty Wereski.
+The series was produced by the French and Japanese animators of Rainbow Brite and Jem, among other 1980s cartoons.
+The music for the series was composed by Shuki Levy and Haim Saban and supervised by Marty Wereski.
 The original "Lady Lovely Locks" theme song was composed by Shuki Levy and produced by the music department of Saban Productions and performed by Donna De Lory.
 The original full theme song can be heard on Shuki Levy's official website.

-Hi-Tops released five Lady Lovely Locks videos in the '80s.
-More recently, the videos re-appeared on the market.
+Hi-Tops Video released five Lady Lovely Locks videos in the 1980s.
+These videos have since reappeared on the market.
 They resurfaced as part of the DVD set "Girls Rule Vol. 1" which included the following cartoon series: Jem, Rainbow Brite, and Lady Lovely Locks.
 Several of the episodes are also available on a DVD in the "Biggest DVD Ever" series for Lady Lovely Locks.
 Two episodes have never been collected except on the Australian VHS edition.

-The series episodes are as follows:
+As of 2024, the series is currently owned by WildBrain.